Jeetendra-data-analyst/finance-dashboard-powerbi/README.md

 # 📊 Finance Dashboard (Power BI)

-## 📌 Project Objective
+## 📊 Project Overview

-This project focuses on analyzing financial data and tracking key performance indicators (KPIs) using an interactive Power BI dashboard.
+This project focuses on analyzing financial data and tracking key performance indicators (KPIs) through an interactive Power BI dashboard.
+It provides clear insights into financial performance, trends, and key metrics, enabling better monitoring and data-driven decision-making.

+The dashboard is designed to present complex financial data in a simple, visual, and user-friendly manner.

 ---